DVS-Lab/rf1-sra-data/new_changelog.md

 # Changelog

+(2023/07/24) - REDCap (edit #341) - We stopped piping the data from the island screener to the Recruitment Database

+(2023/07/20) - Tania said in an email with Avi  "For the TICS, the proposed cut score varies by paper.
+I think we could be conservative and use a cut score of 36 for people < age 75 and 33 for people > age 70.
+Those cut scores are based on Cook et al 2009.
+Others (Knopman et al) have proposed a lower cut score of 31 but they included clinic referrals in their sample.
+So let’s use the more conservative cut scores.
+For the FAQ, the cut off is 9.
+If the FAQ is greater than 9, then the person should not be recruited bc that is the dementia range."

+(2023/07/18) - Dave and Avi discussed giving Jamie Riley our flyer to send to their participants (need IRB approval for the flyer).

+(2023/07/17) - Tania said in a meeting that TICS and FAQ would be the only measures necessary to determine MCI.

 (2023/06/26) - REDCap (edit #178) - Changed fyfa measure to short form + added scoring for it

 (2023/06/22) - REDCap (edit #176) - Moved cog reflection task from questionnaires for home to ext